 ABOUT THE AUTHOR

-Ian Wright is the Founder and CEO of VirtualNonExecs.com and has worked with 100s of companies to appoint non-executives and chairs.
-He sits on the boards of three privately held companies as non-executive and was previously non-executive Chairman of a business that recently sold to a trade buyer.
-Ian has built multiple businesses that have gone on to sell to private equity.
+Ian Wright is the Founder and CEO of VirtualNonExecs.com and has worked with 1000s of companies to appoint non-executives and chairs.
+He sits on the boards of four privately held companies as non-executive and was previously non-executive Chairman of a business that sold to a trade buyer.
+Ian has built multiple businesses that have gone on to sell to private equity, too.

 To find out more click HERE